 The Trust, with the approval of the Board of Trustees, including all the Independent Trustees, has entered into an Advisory Agreement with UHS of Delaware, Inc. (the "Advisor"), a Delaware corporation and wholly owned subsidiary of UHS, pursuant to which the Advisor will act as advisor to the Trust with respect to the Trust's operations.
-Mr. Alan B. Miller serves as Director and President of the Advisor and of UHS.; Mr. Kirk E. Gorman serves as Director and Chief Financial Officer of the Advisor; Mr. Steve Filton serves as Director, Vice President and Controller of the Advisor; Mr. Bruce R. Gilbert serves as Secretary of the Advisor.
-Alan B. Miller is Chairman of the Board and Chief Executive Officer of the Trust, Kirk E. Gorman is President, Chief Financial Officer, Secretary and Trustee of the Trust, Charles F. Boyle is Vice President and Controller of the Trust, Cheryl K. Ramagano is Vice President and Treasurer of the Trust, Timothy J. Fowler is Vice President, Acquisitions and Development, of the Trust, Alan Hale is Vice President, Acquisitions and Development, of the Trust, and Bruce R. Gilbert serves as General Counsel to the Trust.
+Mr. Alan B. Miller serves as Director and President of the Advisor and of UHS. ; Mr. Kirk E. Gorman serves as Director and Chief Financial Officer of the Advisor ; Mr. Steve Filton R. Gilbert serves as Secretary of the Advisor.
+Alan B. Miller is Chairman of the Board and Chief Executive Officer of the Trust, Kirk E. Gorman is President, Chief Financial Officer, Secretary and Trustee of the Trust, Charles F. Boyle is Vice President and Controller of the Trust, Cheryl K. Ramagano is Vice President and Treasurer of the Trust, Timothy J. Fowler is Vice President, Acquisitions and Development, of the Trust, and Bruce R. Gilbert serves as General Counsel to the Trust.
 All such persons are also employees of the Advisor.
 Mr. James Dalton an Independent Trustee is President and Chief Executive Officer of Quorum Health Group, Inc. Affiliates of Quorum Health Group, Inc. and UHS are members of a limited liability company which owns and operates three hospitals.
-Under the Advisory Agreement, the Advisor is obligated to present an investment program to the Trust, to use its best efforts to obtain investments suitable for such program (although it is not obligated to present any particular investment opportunity to the Trust), to provide administrative services to the Trust and to conduct the Trust's day-to-day affairs.
+Under the Advisory Agreement, the Advisor is obligated to present an investment program to the Trust, to use its best efforts to obtain investments suitable for such program (although it is not obligated to present any particular investment opportunity to the Trust), to provide administrative services to the Trust and to conduct the Trust's dayto-day affairs.
 In performing its services under the Advisory Agreement, the Advisor may utilize facilities, personnel and support services of various UHS affiliates, including accounting, legal and other services, for which the Advisor will be reimbursed directly by the Trust, but only if such services are first approved by a majority of the Independent Trustees.
 No additional compensation will be paid by the Trust for these services.

-The term of the Advisory Agreement expired on December 31, 1999.
-The Board of Trustees, on December 1, 1999, voted to renew the Advisory Agreement for 2000.
+The term of the Advisory Agreement expired on December 31, 2000.
+The Board of Trustees, on December 6, 2000, voted to renew the Advisory Agreement for 2001.
 The Advisory Agreement is renewable annually thereafter by the Trust, subject to a determination by a majority of the Independent Trustees that the Advisor's performance has been satisfactory, and subject to the termination rights of the parties.
 The Advisory Agreement may be terminated for any reason upon sixty days' written notice by the Trust or the Advisor.

 The Advisory Agreement does not restrict the Advisor from rendering advice to other investors (including other real estate investment trusts) or from managing other investments, including those of investors or investments advised, sponsored or organized by the Advisor.
-The Advisor also may render such services to joint ventures and partnerships in which the Trust is a co-venturer or partner and to the other entities in such joint ventures and partnerships, and the Advisor is not obligated to present any particular investment opportunity to the Trust.
+The Advisor also may render such services to joint ventures and partnerships in which the Trust is a coventurer or partner and to the other entities in such joint ventures and partnerships, and the Advisor is not obligated to present any particular investment opportunity to the Trust.
 There is no restriction on the right of any director, officer, employee or stockholder of the Advisor, or any affiliate of UHS, to engage in any other business or to render services of any kind to any other corporation, partnership or other entity (including competitive business activities).
 The Advisor has informed the Board of Trustees that it does not presently intend to provide advisory services to any other real estate investment trust and has agreed to inform the Board of any change in such intention.